-The doctor will ask about your symptoms.
+The doctor will ask about symptoms and past health.
 They will ask about housing, health and travel history.
 The answers and a physical exam may point to an infection.
-The doctor will often test a sample of your stool to confirm giardiasis.
+The doctor will often test a sample of stool (poop) to diagnose giardiasis.

-Others in your home will also need testing.
+Others in the home will also need testing.

-- Bring bottled water for drinking, cooking, and brushing teeth.
+- Bringing bottled water for drinking, cooking, and brushing teeth

-- Wash or peel raw fruits and vegetables before eating.
+- Washing or peeling raw fruits and vegetables before eating

 When traveling overseas:

-- Use only bottled water for drinking, cooking, or brushing teeth.
+- Using only bottled water for drinking, cooking, or brushing teeth

-- Only eat food that is well cooked and served steaming hot.
+- Eating only well cooked food that is served steaming hot

-- Use a barrier, such as dental dam, during oral-anal sex.
+- Using a barrier, such as dental dam, during oral-anal sex

-- Wash hands after touching a condom used during anal sex.
+- Washing hands after touching a condom used during anal sex

-- Wash hands after contact with the anal or rectal area.
+- Washing hands after contact with the anal or rectal area

 Centers for Disease Control and Prevention https://www.cdc.gov